crossplane/crossplane/design/design-doc-template-stacks-experience.md

 1. Create a project directory.
 2. In the project directory, `kubectl crossplane stack init --template myorg/mystack` to create the boilerplate of the stack layout.
-3. Relative to the project directory, put the yamls in `config/stack/manifests/resources`, or a different directory if desired, so long as the directory is in the right location in the stack artifact.
+3. Relative to the project directory, put the configuration yamls in `config/stack/manifests/resources`, or a different directory if desired, so long as the directory is in the right location in the stack artifact.